Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-yubihsm-auth/yubihsm-auth-overview.md

 - The YubiHSM 2 secure channel protocol does not use APDUs, so the commands and possible options do not match the complete SCP03 specification.
 - SCP03 uses a set of three long-lived AES keys, while the YubiHSM 2 secure channel uses a set of two long-lived AES keys.

-The two long-lived keys used in the YubiHSM 2 authentication protocol include an ENC key and a MAC key, as described [above](#credentials-and-pin-codes).
+The two long-lived keys used in the YubiHSM 2 authentication protocol include an ENC key and a MAC key.
 In order to successfully create a secure channel, the long-lived keys in the YubiHSM Auth credential and YubiHSM 2 device must be identical.

 Those long-lived key sets are used by the YubiHSM Auth application to derive a set of three session-specific AES-128 keys using the challenge-response protocol as defined in SCP03: